sameersbn/docker-redmine/README.md

 chmod 400 /opt/redmine/data/certs/redmine.key
 ```

-Great! we are now just a step away from having our application secured.
+Great! we are now just one step away from having our application secured.

 #### Enabling HTTPS support

-HTTPS support can be enabled by setting the REDMINE_HTTPS option to true.
+HTTPS support can be enabled by setting the `REDMINE_HTTPS` option to `true`.

 ```bash
 docker run --name=redmine -d \